nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 was.

 However, there are some cases where you can do this with a computer.
 You can write a program that will explore the design space and find the best solution.
-For example, you might want to determine the wing profile that will give you the minimum amount of drag while your aircraft is in cruise, while still generating enough lift for take-off under hot and high conditions.
+For example, you might want to determine the aerofoil profile that will give you the minimum amount of drag while your aircraft is in cruise, while still generating enough lift for take-off under hot and high conditions.

 In this scenario, you want an optimisation routine that can modify the wing profile, compute the relevant lift and drag forces under the specified conditions, verify that all constraints are met, and then move on to the next iteration—all